 Built as a lighter version of the original, the Chrome Industries Welterweight Citizen is a tough and adaptable messenger for carrying work supplies and weekend essentials alike.
 The water-resistant bag includes a stabilizer strap, reflective detailing and a quick-release buckle for life on two wheels, along with sufficient space for up to a 17″ laptop and pockets for storing smaller items.

-With its abrasion-resistant build, waterproof lining and reflective detailing, Timbuk2’s Especial 22L Messenger takes commuting or outdoor exploring in any weather in its stride.
-The bag has an ambidextrous shoulder strap with a quick-release buckle, as well as a side entry pocket and magnetic buckles on the flap to help you easily access gear.
-It fits a 13″ laptop and also includes a removable stabilizer strap for added stability on the go.
-And its lifetime warranty is a welcome bonus too.
+With its abrasion-resistant build, weather-resistant exterior, waterproof laptop compartment, and reflective detailing, Timbuk2’s Especial Stash 22L Messenger takes commuting or outdoor exploring in any weather in its stride.
+The bag has an ambidextrous shoulder strap with a quick-release buckle, as well as magnetic buckles on the flap to help you easily access gear.
+It fits a 17″ laptop and its lifetime warranty is a welcome bonus too.

 Arc’teryx blends sleek technical construction with everyday functionality to create a messenger that looks good on urban streets but is tough enough for outdoor adventures too.
-The Fyx 13L Messenger provides a padded and suspended 15″ laptop sleeve and quick-access pockets for organizing your gear.
-And it maintains its structure when empty, ensuring it looks smart wherever it’s used.
-The water-resistant AC² fabric flap helps protect your gear from the elements and there’s a reflective bike light loop too for added security on two wheels.
-Additionally the ambidextrous shoulder strap and waist belt help keep the load comfy and stable while you’re out and about.
+The Granville 10 Courier Bag offers padded storage for a 12″ tech device and a quick-access external pocket.
+The highly weather-resistant build features water-resistant AC² fabric and taped seams in critical areas.
+Additionally, the ambidextrous shoulder strap and stabilizer strap help keep the load comfy and stable while you’re out and about.

 A lot of designer bags lean heavily towards fashion over function.
-But côte&ciel delivers a great mix of both with the Oder-Spree Mimas Messenger Bag.
-The bag combines a slight stylish sheen with reflective detailing, in an ergonomic design that carries close to the body for comfort.
-Complementing the fashion-forward styling is functional organization including a padded laptop pocket, two exterior zipped pockets and an open rear pocket for quick-access items.
+But côte&ciel delivers a great mix of both with the Oder-Spree Obsidian Black Messenger Bag.
+The bag features PU-coated water-repellant obsidian black polyester and an ergonomic design that carries close to the body for comfort.
+Complementing the fashion-forward styling is functional organization including a padded laptop pocket, two exterior zipped pockets, and an open rear pocket for quick-access items.

 Best large Japanese messenger